jagrit007/Telegram-CloneBot/README.md

 # Why?
 For all my friends using my TDs who now need to store everything in it instead of their Drive.
+[Need help?](https://t.me/tgclonebot)

 ## Setting up config file (present in bot/config.py)
 - **BOT_TOKEN** : The telegram bot token that you get from @BotFather